qsmity/Bug-tracker/documentation/mvp.md

     - edit status of ticket
     - edit level of severity of ticket

-- logged in as project owner:
+- logged in as project manager:
-    - review sibmitted ticket proposals
+    - review submitted ticket proposals
     - create tickets
     - assign devs to tickets
     - delete a ticket